-Property and equipment are initially recognized at acquisition cost.
-Cost includes expenditure that is directly attributable to the acquisition, construction or installation of the items.
+Property and equipment are initially recognized at acquisition or construction cost.
+Cost includes expenditure that is directly attributable to the acquisition, construction or installation of the items, capitalization of borrowing costs during the construction period of qualified assets and expected costs for dismantling and restoring the site on which it is located.
 Property and equipment included as part of the acquisition of a subsidiary is included at the fair value as at the date of acquisition.
 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 When part of an asset is replaced, its carrying amount is derecognized.
 All other repairs and maintenance are charged to the statement of income during the financial period in which they are incurred.